Business Term Loans

 When a Line of Credit Beats a Term Loan

-A line of credit is the better structure any time your capital needs are variable, seasonal, or uncertain in size.
-If you don't know exactly how much you'll need or when you'll need it, paying interest on a lump sum you haven't fully deployed is just wasted money.
+Choose a line of credit when your capital needs are variable, seasonal, or uncertain in size.
+Don't pay interest on lump sums you haven't fully deployed.

 Choose a Term Loan When... ✓ You need a lump sum for a specific purchase ✓ You want predictable monthly payments ✓ You're buying equipment, real estate, or a business ✓ Lower rates matter more than flexibility ✓ You'll use 100% of funds at once Choose a Line of Credit When... ✓ Cash needs are variable or seasonal ✓ You want to pay interest only on what you use ✓ You need short-term bridge or working capital ✓ You'll repay and redraw frequently ✓ Speed and flexibility beat rate